ChewKeanHo/AutomataCI/README.md

 > [!IMPORTANT]
 > **WHAT TO UPDATE AFTER CLONING**:
 >
-> 1. Start with `README.md` especially dealing with title + anything below for
->    marking and business objectives.
-> 2. Update the `resources/logos/principle-canvas` logo files and re-generate
+> 1. Update the `resources/logos/principle-canvas` logo files and re-generate
 >    all the output logos OR delete them entirely.
+> 2. Update this `README.md` especially dealing with title + anything below for
+>    marking and business objectives (like WHY then HOW).
 > 3. Add a `LICENSE.md` file with the appropriate license(s).
 > 4. Add a `CODE_OF_CONDUCT.md` file with the appropriate legal clauses(s).
 > 5. Update the `automata/*.cmd` CI executions matching the project.